Morbusporkus/PUMS-data-aquistion-acquisition/README.md

 # PUMS-data-aquistion-acquisition
-python program that would help obtain selected variables from PUMS data set for spatial processes.
+Python program that would help obtain selected variables from PUMS data set for spatial processes.

-If you would like to look at my fullstack web-map, please feel free to email me or call me and leave a message, thanks
+If you would like to look at my fullstack web-map, please feel free to email me or call me and leave a message, thanks. - sf